CebolaLab/scRNA/README.md

 The pipeline for secondary analysis, including references, is discussed below.

 1. **Empty droplets and ambient gene expression**.
 A proportion of the barcodes in the count matrix will correspond to empty droplets.
 A simple method to identify such droplets may use a minimum threshold of counts.
 However, this has the disadvantage of removing potential informative clusters of cells with low gene-expression levels, such as quiescent cells.
 More sophisticated methods make use of *ambient gene expression*, which refers to the background expression detected in all droplets, including empty droplets, from contaminating cell-free RNA.
 Modelling ambient gene expression in empty droplets can also allow other droplets to be corrected for contaminating counts, thus avoiding problems in downstream analysis and clustering.
 Several sophisticated methods exist with which to remove empty droplets and correct the remaining data for ambient or 'background' gene expression.
 Tools include **SoupX** [(Young and Behjati, 2020)](https://doi.org/10.1093/gigascience/giaa151), **EmptyDrops** [(Lun et al. 2019)](https://doi.org/10.1186%2Fs13059-019-1662-y) and **DEIM** [(Alvarez et al. 2020](https://www.nature.com/articles/s41598-020-67513-5) (note DEIM was designed for single-nuclei data, although shown to work with scRNA as well).
-Briefly, SoupX quantifies cell-free RNA contamination from the profiles of empty droplets and outputs background-corrected counts for the remaining GEMs. ...
-DEIM... *tbc*
+This pipeline will use SoupX.
+Briefly, SoupX quantifies cell-free RNA contamination from the profiles of empty droplets and outputs background-corrected counts for the remaining GEMs.

 2. **Outliers**.
 Common metrics used to filter uninformative GEMs such as damaged cells include the number of read counts and genes, as well as the % of mitochondrial DNA expression.
 For example, very high mtDNA expression can indicate cells where the cytoplasmic RNA leaked from the cell membrane, while gene expressed in little to no cells (gene-level filtering), will remove ininformative data.
 Earlier methods set hard cut-off thresholds, however this may remove meaningful biology, such as quiesent cells with low gene counts or highly active cells with a high level of mitochondria gene expression.